retorquere/zotero-better-bibtex/site/layouts/shortcodes/preferences/hidden-preferences.md

 Both Zotero and BBT expect titles to be in sentence-case, but a lot of sites offer import data that is Title Cased.
 When exporting these titles to bib(la)tex you're going to get a lot of extra unwanted braces, because all these Title Cased words will look like proper nouns to BBTs own title-casing mechanism.
 When this setting is on, you will be warned when you import/save items in Zotero with titles that look like they're Title Cased, so that you can inspect/correct them.

-### workers

-default: `yes`

-BBT can now perform its exports in a separate thread, and should no longer block Zotero's UI pretty much regardless of how large your library is.